soumyadip1997/qepsilon/README.md

 CASP14 - https://zenodo.org/record/7697275/files/CASP14.zip?download=1

-# Manual extraction of decoy features
+# Decoy features

+First make a new folder by the name "Features"

+           mkdir Features

+## From scratch

-To manually extract the features for all the decoys run the scripts in Feat_script directory-
+To extract the features for all the decoys from scratch run the scripts in Feat_script directory-

 Extract one hot encodings for all the atoms of  decoys